nancyho83/Property-Development-Analysis/README.md

 ## Overview

 For individuals and businesses who are new to property development, there are many difficult choices and decisions to navigate through when planning the construction and sale of their first homes.
-Through a statistical analysis of housing data from Kings County, California, we can learn what features go into the valuations of houses that go on the market and gain a better sense of what decisions should be made as new property developers.
+Through a statistical analysis of housing data from Kings County, Washington, we can learn what features go into the valuations of houses that go on the market and gain a better sense of what decisions should be made as new property developers.

 ## Business Problem

 Property development is a broad process encompassing many other processes involved with developing infrastructure, including but not limited to purchasing plots of land, coordinating the construction of homes, and selling those homes to potential homeowners.
 You are put into a managerial position in charge of overseeing every step in the process of building a home and other real estate, and it can be a very rewarding business to engage in.
 However, these rewards are met with equally as great risks, and it can be hard to make decisions when starting out as a new developer; housing developers make the most meticulous decisions in order to maximize their profits in the end.
-Through a statistical analysis of housing data from Kings County, California, we can form a foundational insight into what kind of decisions to make.
+Through a statistical analysis of housing data from Kings County, Washington, we can form a foundational insight into what kind of decisions to make.
 Some business questions we will try to answer to better understand property development are:

 - What kinds of factors contribute to a house's base value?
 - When building a house, what factors should we look out for before beginning the construction of property?